Meaning of Numbers: The Number 107

 The possible meaning of the number 107 is derived from the occurrence of certain words and from the Psalms.

-Kebes, Strong's #H3532, is written 107 times in the Hebrew version of the Old Testament.
+The Hebrew word Kebes, Strong's Concordance #H3532, is written 107 times in the Hebrew version of the Old Testament.
 It is recorded the most in the book of Numbers (68 times) followed by Leviticus (13).
 It is translated as "sheep" or "lamb(s)" in the King James scriptures.
 Its first use is in Exodus where Moses and Aaron are instructing the Israelites regarding selecting a lamb for observing Passover.

 Your lamb shall be without blemish, a male of the first year.
 You shall take it from the sheep (kebes) or from the goats (Exodus 12:5, HBFV).